0xsequence/czip/README.md

 ### Why `callvalue` and not `push0`?

 I wanted to support all networks with the same code, and there is no reason to be sending funds to the decompressor contract.
-Notice that the behavior if `msg.value != 0` is undefined, so you have been warned.
+Notice that the behavior if `msg.value != 0` is undefined, expect the decompresor to fail if `msg.value != 0`.

 ### Why not a built-in list of common contracts too?